cossacklabs/product-docs/acra/security-controls/intrusion-detection/_index.md

 When AcraServer or AcraTranslator find that encrypted blob is not a "normal" AcraStruct/AcraBlock, but a poison record, they will inform your Ops team of untypical behaviour and can block suspicious requests.

-For more technical details you can check out other blog posts related poison records:
+For more technical details you can check out other blog posts related to poison records:

 - [Explain Like I’m Five: Poison Records (Honeypots for Database Tables)](https://hackernoon.com/poison-records-acra-eli5-d78250ef94f)
 - [Poison Records In Acra – Database Honeypots For Intrusion Detection](https://www.cossacklabs.com/blog/acra-poison-records.html)